maquino96/nyc04-seng-ft-011121/05-many-to-many/readme.md

     - "Class can only store information about their own instances"
   * What is an example of one-to-many relationship:
     - Tweet belongs to a User, User has many Tweets;
-    - Leaf belongs to a Tree, Tree has many Leaves;
-  * In one-to-many relationship (e.g. Tweet >- User), on which side do I treat the instance as a parameter to initialize to connect the two models?
+      Tweet >- User // one-to-many
       - when initializing Tweet, we pass a User instance as an argument;
-    - when initializing Leaves, we pass a Tree instance as an argument;
+      - One way to think about it: when a tweet is made it must have a user attached to it.
+But when a user is made, a tweet isn’t necessarily made.
+      - I call the User the independent class and the Tweet the dependent class, since the instance of a Tweet depends on a User instance existing
   * In one-to-many relationship, can a User have 0 Tweets?
+      YESSS!!!!

 ## How to think about relationships
 1. For every one (x), how many (y)?
 2. For every one (y), how many (x)?

 ## Many-to-Many

 1. One-to-many
-- Tweet User
+- Tweet >- User
-- League Team Player
+- League -< Team -< Player
-- City School Student
+- City -< School -< Student
+- Store -< Aisle
+- Plant -< Leaf

 2. Many-to-many
-3 mins to come up with examples
+    - A high school teacher has many students, and each high schooler has many teachers.
+    - A dog can have many humans and a human can have many dogs

 ---